 Find out more about the OddBox story and tweet your food-waste hacks to @WorkspaceGroup.

 Looking to rent commercial property in London?
 It couldn't be simpler with Workspace.
-Browse our portfolio of over 65 locations across London, check out our inspiring events calendar, and if you're not ready for your own office space, you can find information on all of our flexible co-working memberships too.
+Browse our property portfolio, check out our inspiring events calendar, and if you're not ready for your own office space, you can find information on all of our flexible co-working memberships too.